Free Vector Maps

-I have no idea why this gem could go unnoticed by me for so long, but yesterday a colleague pointed out to me the map service OpenStreetMap.
+I have no idea why this gem could go unnoticed by me, but yesterday a colleague pointed out to me the map service OpenStreetMap.
 Similar to Wikipedia, many users compile a free map for everyone.

 The scope of OpenStreetMap is breathtaking.
-Vector data are available for large parts of the world, which in some areas are so detailed that not even Google Maps could keep up.
+Vector data is available for large parts of the world, in many areas more detailed than Google Maps.
 Footpaths, beaten tracks, traffic lights, power lines.
 Everything is drawn in on OpenStreetMap.

-And everyone is invited to add places, places or names - or, if you own a GPS device, also to drive off or go down distances and then put online.
+And everyone is invited to add places, places, or names.
+If you own a GPS device, you can drive off or go down distances and then put the data online.

 OpenStreetMap offers different layers of maps in different degrees of detail, export capabilities to countless formats, including vector formats, and all map data is under a Creative Commons license available.
-A model project that brings a lot of benefits for everyone!
+A model project that brings plenty of benefits to everyone!

-Registration requires only a few clicks, then you can edit the maps and help refine everything.
+Registration requires a few clicks, then you can edit the maps and help refine everything.

-The Wiki is very comprehensive and available in many languages.
+The Wiki is comprehensive and available in many languages.

-There are even Screencasts in the wiki, which introduce into the use and operation of the project.
+The wiki lists even Screencasts, which introduce the use and operation of the project.

-With these fantastic maps Google Maps will probably used less by me in the future, especially if you want to process the data, what Google’s license terms prohibit.
+With these fantastic maps, Google Maps will be used less in the future.
+This is even more true if you want to process the data, which Google’s license terms prohibit.